acm-cui/website-cui2025/attend/venue.md

 *Note:The closest parking lots that are available for visitor pay-per-use are Lots B and Q.*

+**Registration desk, demos, posters, coffee and lunch breaks will be hosted in the Event Space, on the 2nd floor of Engineering E7 (E7)**

 <!-- **Days 2 and 3 (9th and 10th July 2025):**